gcunhase/SentenceCorrection/Datasets/README.md

 # Incorrect Sentences Dataset

 ## First Solution: Q&A Data
 Firstly, we tried to build an Incorrect Sentences Dataset by translating an existing Q&A dataset from Korean to English hoping that the English sentences obtained from such translation would be incorrect enough for us to achieve our goal.
-The Q&A dataset already provided us with the corresponding correct English sentences.
+The original Q&A dataset already provided us with the corresponding correct English sentences.

 The files used for this were:
 * *clean_data.py*: pre-processesses the original data (*en* and *kr*), which are given in the Q&A format, so as to be in the format of one sentence per line.
 * *translate_sentences.py*:
 * : original Q&A dataset and final result

 ### Limitations
-The problem with this dataset was that the goal of a Q&A task is too different from our goal.
+The problem with this dataset was that the goal of a Q&A task is too different from ours.
 There's no variety in a Q&A task and the sentences are very short.
 The same set of nouns and verbs are constantly being repeated, and that results in an extremely limited vocabulary.

-Example of Q&A:
+This is illustrated in the example below.

 ```
 John traveled in the corridor.
 Mary traveled to the bathroom.